danielcrimp/danielcrimp.github.io/about.md

 - 🗼 I wanted to focus on code, so I moved on to a role at Transpower, NZs national grid operator.
 NZ has ~23,000 transmission towers and they all need looking after.
 I built models that would predict which towers needed the most attention.

 - 🌍 Then, I wanted to travel.
 I sold everything I had and spent 6 months travelling Europe and the UK.
 The energy sector roped me back in, and I wound up working for National Grid via my employer, Mesh-AI, developing AI-powered planning tools.
-My current project  building a data platform for an energy trading organisation.
+My current engagement is to help build a data platform for an energy trading organisation.

 ## future
 In the future, I want to work part time so I can focus on family, creativity and community.
 This will probably mean building a business of my own, or contributing signficantly to ventures by others.
 In the last couple years, I've started to make changes towards that goal.
 This site is one of those changes.
 So, thanks for your help.